Use Agent Bricks: Information Extraction

 orus-west-2

-- Files that you want to extract data from.
-The files must be in a Unity Catalog volume.
+SQL function. - Files that you want to extract data from.
+The files must be in a Unity Catalog volume or table.

-- To build your agent you need at least 10 unlabeled documents in your Unity Catalog volume.
+- To build your agent, you need at least 1 unlabeled document in your Unity Catalog volume or 1 row in your table.

-- To optimize your agent ((Optional) Step 4: Review and deploy an optimized agent), you must have at least 75 unlabeled documents in your Unity Catalog volume.
+- To optimize your agent ((Optional) Step 4: Review and deploy an optimized agent), you must have at least 75 unlabeled documents in your Unity Catalog volume or at least 75 rows in your table.

 Create an information extraction agent

-Go to AI Builder in the left navigation pane of your workspace and click Information Extraction.
+Go to Agents in the left navigation pane of your workspace and click Information Extraction.

 On the Configure tab, click Show an example > to expand an example input and model response for an information extraction agent.